 Internships are work-related opportunities that help students develop a better understanding of a prospective career.
 Specifically, it is an opportunity for students to determine whether their interests match a chosen career path in the real world, while simultaneously gaining experience with professionals in the field.

-The Sociology and Criminal Justice Internship program allows students to work as an intern and earn 3 hours of graded credit at the 4000 level in exchange for 180 hours of work during a semester period.
+The Sociology and Criminology Internship program allows students to work as an intern and earn 3 hours of graded credit at the 4000 level in exchange for 180 hours of work during a semester period.

 - 180 hours of work with the sponsoring agency, program, or office, before the end of the academic period.
 During the Fall and Spring academic terms, the average is 12 hours per week for 15 weeks in a 16 week semester.
 During the Summer Session III (12 weeks), the average is 15 hours a week.
 Six hours credit can be earned for 360 hours of work.